twolfson/grunt-spritesmith/README.md

 [cairo]: http://cairographics.org/
 [node-canvas-wiki]: (https://github.com/LearnBoost/node-canvas/wiki/_pages
 [node-gyp]: https://github.com/TooTallNate/node-gyp/

+Key differences: `canvas` is the most performant (only makes at impact at over 100 sprites).
+However, it is `UNIX` only.

 ### gm (Graphics Magick / Image Magick)
 The `gm` engine depends on [Graphics Magick][graphics-magick] or [Image Magick][image-magick].